26.5.17

 http://thebigpictureartproject.com/

-Vancouver hosted several large sculptures throughout the city and was such a joyful experience to see sculptures mixed with nature.
-I really enjoyed the views from Vanier Park where I could watch kites flying, sailboats, and the mountains containing the city skyline.
+Vancouver hosted several large sculptures throughout the city, and it was such a joyful experience to see sculptures mixed with nature.
+I really enjoyed the views from Vanier Park, where I could watch kites flying, sailboats, and the mountains containing the city skyline.

 Hastings Street, The British Columbia Sugar Refining Co, and the mountains.

 My favorite time to do my circuit was around dinner time at 5:00 pm.
-Leave East Vancouver, travel through Gas Town, hook up with Pan Pacific Hotel on the Waterfront, get around Stanley Park, go under the bridges to go along Yale Town, through China Town and Strathcona to end in the Industrial zone, The Workshop 1220 East Pender.
-No matter where one travels in Vancouver, a fabulous natural view is to be had at 360 degrees.
+Leave East Vancouver, travel through Gastown, and hook up with the Pan Pacific Hotel on the waterfront.
+Get around Stanley Park, then go under the bridges to visit Yale Town, Chinatown, and Strathcona, ending in the Industrial zone, The Workshop, located at 1220 East Pender.
+No matter where one travels in Vancouver, a fabulous natural view is available in every direction.

 Beauty & The Bike...
 Minaz